Karen Angara-Ularan

-Karen G. Angara-Ularan (born January 3, 1973) is a Filipina politician.
+Karen Angara-Ularan (born Karen Gonzales Angara; January 3, 1973) is a Filipina politician.
 She was the vice mayor of the municipality of Baler in the Philippine province of Aurora from 2013 to 2016.
 She was a former president of the provincial federation of the Philippine Councilors' League (PCL), Aurora Chapter, who served as an ex officio member of the Sangguniang Panlalawigan (SP), or provincial board or legislature, of Aurora province from 2010 to 2013.

 Personal life

 She is the younger of the two children of former Baler Mayor Arturo "Arthur" J. Angara, a dentist, and Justita F. Gonzales.

 She is a niece of former Philippine Senator Edgardo J. Angara and incumbent Aurora Representative Bellaflor J. Angara-Castillo.
 She is a cousin of incumbent Philippine Senator Juan Edgardo "Sonny" M. Angara and incumbent Aurora Congressman Rommel Rico T. Angara.

-She is a mother of two children, Patrick Alexis and Tyrone.
-Her spouse is Raymond Ularan.
+She and her husband, Raymond Ularan, have two children, Patrick Alexis and Tyrone.

+Career

 Education

 She obtained her secondary education from the University of Santo Tomas (UST) High School in Manila and her Bachelor of Science in Commerce (BSC) degree, with marketing as her area of specialization, in 1992 from the University of the East (UE) also in Manila.